 Growing Convenience

 Convenience has always been of utmost importance in the food and beverage industry.
-And the outbreak of the COVID-19 pandemic has only increased its significance.
 Going beyond convenience, home delivery of food products and beverages through various channel partners emerged as a key part of socially responsible behavior during the pandemic.
-The cloud kitchen market, which encompasses commercial kitchen facilities used by multiple food businesses for food preparation and delivery, also gained popularity in fueling home deliveries of food items.
+The cloud kitchen market has also gained popularity in fueling home deliveries of food items.

 Preference for Organic and Sustainable Options